 \section{Parameter Optimization}

-The performance of the hybrid kernel varies with different combination of the parameters $\alpha$, $\beta$, and $\epsilon$.
-Therefore, there must be an optimum combination of these parameters for which the performance of the hybrid kernel is the ``best'' for a typical problem.
-Ever since the RBFs have come into use, the selection of a good shape parameter has been a prime concern.
-In the context of dealing with ill-conditioned system in RBF interpolation and application, the work done by Fornberg and his colleagues established that there exists an optimal value of the shape parameter which corresponds to the optimal accuracy and stability.
-We have used global particle swarm optimization approach to determine the optimal shape parameter and weights in the proposed hybrid kernel.
-We have considered two objective functions; the RMS error in the interpolation and \emph{leave-one-out-cross-validation} criterion, to be minimized subjected to the given constrains.
+The selection of a good shape parameter in an RBF-based algorithm has always been a prime concern.
+In the context of dealing with ill-conditioned systems in RBF interpolation and application, the work done by Fornberg and his colleagues established that there exists an optimal value of the shape parameter, which corresponds to the optimal accuracy, and that this value can be determined in a stable manner.
+The performance of the hybrid kernel varies with different combinations of parameters: $\alpha$, $\beta$, and $\epsilon$.
+Therefore, for a typical problem --- there must be an optimum combination of these parameters for which the performance of the hybrid kernel is the ``best''.
+Since the hybrid kernel involves more than one parameter, we need a more general approach to find optimal kernel parameters.
+We propose an algorithm for parameter selection of the hybrid kernel by using the global particle swarm optimization (PSO) approach, which is discussed in detail in \textbf{Appendix B}.
+We have considered the following two approaches to compute the objective function in the optimization, and thus define what we mean by ``best'': \begin{description} \item[$\bullet$] \textbf{RMS Error:} The root mean square error over $M$ evaluation points is computed according to the formula given by,